poole/hyde/docs/writing.md

 so that browsers can calculate the layout before the images are loaded.
 Combining this with the `loading="lazy"` attribute allows modern browsers to load the images just-in-time as the users scrolls.

-**NOTE**: Previous versions of Hydejack shipped with a custom JavaScript-based lazy loading solution, but it has been removed in v9 in favor of this more standards-based approach.
+Previous versions of Hydejack shipped with a custom JavaScript-based lazy loading solution, but it has been removed in v9 in favor of this more standards-based approach.
-{:.message}
+{:.note}

 ## Adding image captions
 You can add captions to large images by adding the `figcaption` class to the paragraph after the image: